 Student & Private Loans

 Candidates may investigate private funding opportunities through outside scholarships or your home country.
 Additionally, you can search for private educational loans for international students who are matriculated into degree granting programs in the United States.
-Private student loans typically have variable interest rates, do not require payments while students are in-school, and can cover the cost of tuition, fees, and living expenses for students who are enrolled in an LLM program.
+Private student loans typically have variable interest rates, do not require payments while students are in school, and can cover the cost of tuition, fees, and living expenses for students who are enrolled in an LLM program.
 It is likely that most private student loans require the international student to have a credit worthy co-signer who is a U.S. citizen or permanent resident of the United States.
 We suggest that you search the internet for private loan options if you plan on financing an LLM program by borrowing.
-Review the terms of the loans carefully before you choose to apply for any private educational loan.
+Review the terms of the loans carefully before you apply for any private educational loan.
 Syracuse University is not affiliated with any private loan nor do we endorse any particular private loan.

 Open Society Foundation Fellowship

 The College of Law is a host institution for the Open Society Foundation’s Disability Rights Scholarship Program (DRSP) and the Civil Society Leadership Award (CSLA).
 For information regarding eligibility specifications and application procedures, please visit the Open Society Foundation’s website.

 The College of Law will work with The Fulbright Commission, Fulbright field offices, and Fulbright scholars around the world to host Fulbright Fellows.
 For information about a Fulbright office near you, please visit the Fulbright Commission’s website.

 For More Information:

 Andrew S. Horsfall, Esq '05 L'10